pdsinterop/pdsinterop.github.io/README.md

 **PDS Interop** stands for **P**ersonal **D**ata **S**tores **Interop**erability.

-We are a an open-source, grant and sponsorship driven collaboration, intent on bringing interoperability between personal data stores to the masses.
+We are an open-source, grant and sponsorship driven collaboration, intent on bringing interoperability between personal data stores to the masses.

 Our current mission is to bring [Solid](https://solidproject.org/) to